knockout/knockout/documentation/event-binding.md

 Normally, in this case `myButtonHandler` would be called first, then the event would bubble up to `myDivHandler`.
 However, the `mouseoverBubble` binding that we added with a value of `false` prevents the event from making it past `myButtonHandler`.

+### Note 5: Interaction with jQuery

+Knockout will use jQuery, if it is present, for handling UI events.
+To disable this behavior and instruct Knockout to always use native event handling, you can set the following option in your code before calling `ko.applyBindings`:

+    ko.options.useOnlyNativeEvents = true;

 ### Dependencies

 None, other than the core Knockout library.